World Championship of Public Speaking: History

 1960 champion Glenn E. Carroll is the first non-American (from Canada) to win the title.

 1977 champion Evelyn Jane Burgay is the first woman to win the title.

 1982 champion Kenneth Bernard is the first from outside North America (Australia) to win the title.

 1985 champion Marie C. Pyne is the first European (Ireland) to win the title.

 1995 Champion Mark Brown is the first and only Jamaican to win the title.

 2014 champion Dananjaya Hettiarachchi of Sri Lanka was the first Asian to win the championship.

+Zooming into the South East Asian region, in 2016, Darren Tay of Singapore became the first South East Asian, Singaporean, as well as contestant of Chinese ethnicity to win the championship.
 In 2008, Lashunda Rundles became the first African American woman to ever win the title of World Champion of Public Speaking.
 She also was the first woman to win in almost two decades.
 In 2018, Ramona J. Smith became the second African American woman to win, it had been a decade since a woman took the title.
 Also in 2018, for the first time ever in the history of Toastmasters International, three women became the top speakers in the world.
 Sherri Su of China took 2nd place.
 Anita Fain Taylor of Florida, USA took 3rd place, Ramona J. Smith took 1st place.
 In 2021 Verity Price (South Africa) became the 6th woman to ever win the international speech contest, and the first speaker in history to win from Africa.
+In 2024, Luisa Montalvo became the first Hispanic to win this prestigious title.
+In 2025, Sabyasachi Sengupta from the Netherlands became the first Dutch resident to win the world championship of public speaking.